calin-darie/gentle-glow-onyx-boox/README.md

 <img alt="Brightness / Warmth silders in a dialog that shows over the current open app, so you can tune for desired readability" src="screenshots/warmth-brightness-dialog.png" width = "320px"/>

-⚠️ With this app, you have finer control over the frontlight than the native controls offer.
-Most of the time, the system controls will show the warm and cold lights are toggled on, but the cold / warm sliders will stay at zero, because the setting is not one of their fixed increments.
+⚠️With this app, you have finer control over the frontlight than with the native sliders.
+Most of the time, the native controls will show the lights are toggled on, but the cold / warm sliders will stay at zero, because the setting is not one of their fixed increments.

 The new approach for the controls may take a bit of time to grow on you, but think larger than Onyx:
 * Think of Android night mode, iOS Night Shift, Windows Night light or the old f.lux.
 In all these systems, display brightness remains a separate setting from night light warmth.